 The retail property transaction volume contributed only some EUR 88 million or 4 percent, of Q1-Q3 transaction volume, slumping by more than 80 percent in comparison to last year.

 Marc Rohrer, Head of Capital Markets and Branch Manager of Cushman & Wakefield in Hamburg, explains: "Investors are predominantly focusing on core and core+ properties, which thus account for more than two-thirds of the transaction volume.
 At the beginning of the second half of the year, however, we saw that investors were increasingly reacting to the emerging recovery in the office market and were again more frequently considering value-add product.
 Their contribution to transaction volume rose again into the double-digit percentage range by the end of the third quarter.
 Nevertheless, core and core+ remain the first priority in terms of demand.
 However, there is still a lack of sufficiently large supply here.
 We therefore expect a moderate transaction volume result at the end of the year."

-Excess demand for core properties puts pressure on prime yields
+Excess demand for core properties continues to compress prime yields

-The net initial yield for prime office properties in Hamburg's central locations has been stable at 2.80 % since the beginning of 2020, while in the non-central locations it is currently 3.90 %.
-In view of the consistently high demand for highly attractive core office properties with stable cash flows and tenants with strong credit ratings, yields are expected to compress slightly over the remainder of the year.
-The excess demand for logistics properties is similarly noticeable.
-The yield for high-quality logistics properties was 3.30% at mid-year.
-Compared to the same point last year, it has fallen by 60 basis points.
+The net initial yield for prime office properties in Hamburg's central locations has been stable at 2.80 per cent since the beginning of 2020, while in the non-central locations it is currently 3.90 per cent.
+In view of the consistently high demand for highly attractive core office properties with stable cash flows and tenants with strong credit ratings, yields are expected to fall slightly by the end of the year.
+The excess demand for logistics properties is similarly strong.
+The yield for high-quality logistics properties is quoted at 3.10 per cent at the end of September.
+A slight compression is expected to the end of the year.
 The prime yield for city centre commercial properties is currently at 3.75 per cent.
 No change is expected to the end of the year here.